Performative male: Criticism

 Some have criticized the discourse about performative males, with some men online stating that their feminine-leaning interests do not exist for female validation, nor to appease the trend cycle, but due to inherent, genuine interest.
-Others, such as Caroline Cubbin writing for the New York Post, have stated that criticizing men for reading leads to anti-intellectualism.

 Additionally, James Factora, in an article for Them, criticized the ongoing discourse in its implication and validation of a "non-performative male" which may be worse: "Intentionally or not, these memes only reinforce the idea that the manosphere's version of manhood is the default state of masculinity, and that any variations are an aberration, or worse, a farce."
 Similarly, Noni Reginato of Cosmopolitan Australia wrote that an allegedly performative male was still a much better alternative to the men who are "increasingly being co-opted into the right-wing agenda by the likes of Andrew Tate"; it also celebrated men earnestly pursuing supposedly progressive or feminine interests.
 University of California, Los Angeles professor Dr. Juliet Williams told The Independent that the meme's pile-on effect against men could run the risk of alienating those with "earnest attempts to connect with the opposite sex" and/or "answer the feminist call."

 Syeda Khaula Saad, writing in The Huffington Post, stated that the popularity of the "performative male" was reinforcing gender roles, othering men from alternative masculinities, and shutting down what could be "an act of resistance against toxic masculinity."
 Likewise, The Daily Tar Heel argued to leave the alleged "performative male" alone and that the meme "sets us back years, as it encourages men to embrace a conformity driven by stereotypes of emotional immaturity and oblivion" rather than simply embracing one's femininity as authentically as possible.

 Alexander Stoffel argued in The Conversation that discussions about the "performative male" should be less about men themselves and more about "how shallow social media is" in general, while also pointing out that the meme was rooted in a cynicism that leads to a "toxic public environment."
 Rachel Connolly, writing for The Guardian, argued that critiques of "performative righteousness" should be applied not only to young, straight men but also "women who take care to post highlighted and pencilled-over pages of bell hooks to Instagram" but don't participate in any activism.
 Connolly also criticized the term as a whole as "pop psychology" after having received "a few PR emails" in which "experts" attempted to seriously identify traits, or "red flags," to be wary of in alleged performative males.